mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

     centerX, centerY, w, h = box.astype("int")

     x = int(centerX - (w / 2))
     y = int(centerY - (h / 2))
 ```

-Here we have an if statement that will only execute if the model is atleast 50% confident about its detection and if it is classID = 0.
+Here we have an if statement that will only execute if the model is at least 50% confident about its detection and if its classID = 0.
 The classID is the type of object is it.
 If you look in the ```models/coco.names``` file you can see all the classes in order.
 The first class, 0th index, is labeled person.
 So here we are only drawing our detections for people.

 Now when we're inside the if condition, we want to get the location of the people relative to the frame.
 Our model detected objects relative to the frames position after it was preprocessed.
 We want to convert those results by multiplying those values with the height and width of the frame to properly convert and accurately locate the object.
 We then take these converted values and assign them to 4 different variables.